-- National Disaster Resilience Plan and Investment Program (NDRPIP) a plan formulated and implemented by the national and local governments, in collaboration with NGOs, the private sector, academe, international development partners, and others, in accordance with the NDRF that sets out the outcomes, goals and objectives, priorities, programs and corresponding action plans for disaster risk reduction, preparedness, and management, and climate change mitigation.
-The NDRPIP shall also include, among others, goals, objectives and action plans for a national continuity policy.-It shall be in conformity with the national disaster risk reduction and management framework; - Natural Hazard naturally occurring physical phenomena caused either by rapid or slow onset events, which can be geological (earthquakes, ground rupture, liquefaction, landslides, tsunamis, sinkholes, and volcanic activity), hydrological and meteorological (floods, severe winds, typhoons, storm surges), climatological variability (extreme temperatures, El Niño, La Niña,
+18 bbb.
+National Disaster Resilience Plan and Investment Program (NDRPIP) refers to 19 a plan formulated and implemented by the national and local governments, in collaboration with NGOs, the private sector, academe, international 20 development partners, and others, in accordance with the NDRF that sets out 21 22 the outcomes, goals and objectives, priorities, programs and corresponding action plans for disaster risk reduction, preparedness, and management, and 23 24 climate change mitigation.
+The NDRPIP shall also include, among others, 25 goals, objectives and action plans for a national continuity policy.-It shall be in 26 conformity with the national disaster risk reduction and management 27 framework;

+ccc.
+Natural Hazard refers to a naturally occurring physical phenomena caused either by rapid or slow onset events, which can be geological (earthquakes, ground rupture, liquefaction, landslides, tsunamis, sinkholes, and volcanic activity), hydrological and meteorological (floods, severe winds, typhoons, storm surges), climatological variability (extreme temperatures, El Niño, La Niña, forest fires), or biological (disease, epidemics and insect/animal plagues);

-- forest fires), or biological (disease, epidemics and insect/animal plagues); - 2 ddd.
-Open Data - a set of data that can be freely used, shared and built-on by 3 anyone, anywhere, for any purpose.
-It must be available in bulk, and should be available free of charge, or at least at no more than a reasonable 4 5 reproduction cost.
-The information should be digital, preferably available by downloading through the internet, and easily processed by the end-user's 6 7 computer.
-The data must permit people to use, re-use, and redistribute it, 8 including intermixing it with other data sets and distributing the results.
-9 Lastly, it does not allow conditions to be placed on how people can use such data but permit a data provider to require that data users credit them in some 10 appropriate way, make it clear if the data has been changed, or that any new 11 12 datasets created using their data are also shared as open data; - eee.
-Pre-Disaster Recovery Plan a plan intended to help government officials working in small communities or across an entire nation, to define and follow a process to pre plan for disaster recovery, and thereby strengthen their own future recovery efforts and outcomes; - 17 fff.
-Pre-Disaster Risk Assessment (PDRA) a process to evaluate a hazard's 18 level of risk given the degree of exposure and vulnerability in a specific area 19 likely to be affected by an imminent hazard.
-It presents the possible impacts 20 on the population and forms a basis to determine the appropriate level of 21 response actions from the national level government agencies down to the 22 local government units.
-It is hazard-specific, area focused, and time-bound; - 23 ggg.
-Recovery rehabilitation measures that ensure the ability of affected 24 communities or areas to return their normal level of functioning by restoring 25 livelihoods and services, reconstruction of damaged infrastructures and 26 increasing the communities' organizational capacity; - 27 hhh.
-Rehabilitation restoration of basic services and facilities for the functioning of a community or a society affected by a disaster; - 29 iii.
-Response any effort to provide assistance or intervention during or immediately after a disaster to meet the life preservation and basic subsistence needs of affected people and communities; and in the restoration
+4 ddd.
+Open Data refers to a set of data that can be freely used, shared and built-on 5 by anyone, anywhere, for any purpose.
+It must be available in bulk, and 6 should be available free of charge, or at least at no more than a reasonable 7 reproduction cost.
+The information should be digital, preferably available by 8 downloading through the internet, and easily processed by the end-user's 9 computer.
+The data must permit people to use, re-use, and redistribute it, including intermixing it with other data sets and distributing the results.
+10 Lastly, it does not allow conditions to be placed on how people can use such 11 12 data but permit a data provider to require that data users credit them in some 13 appropriate way, make it clear if the data has been changed, or that any new 14 datasets created using their data are also shared as open data;

+- eee.
+Pre-Disaster Recovery Plan refers to a plan intended to help government officials working in small communities or across an entire nation, to define and follow a process to pre plan for disaster recovery, and thereby strengthen their own future recovery efforts and outcomes; - 19 fff.
+Pre-Disaster Risk Assessment (PDRA) refers to a process to evaluate a 20 hazard's level of risk given the degree of exposure and vulnerability in a 21 specific area likely to be affected by an imminent hazard.
+It presents the 22 possible impacts on the population and forms a basis to determine the 23 appropriate level of response actions from the national level government 24 agencies down to the local government units.
+It is hazard-specific, area 25 focused, and time-bound; - 26 ggg.
+Recovery refers to rehabilitation measures that ensure the ability of affected 27 communities or areas to return their normal level of functioning by restoring 28 livelihoods and services, reconstruction of damaged infrastructures and 29 increasing the communities' organizational capacity; - 30 hhh.
+Rehabilitation refers to restoration of basic services and facilities for the 31 functioning of a community or a society affected by a disaster;

+iii.
+Response refers to any effort to provide assistance or intervention during or immediately after a disaster to meet the life preservation and basic subsistence needs of affected people and communities; and in the restoration of essential public activities and facilities;